Frequently Asked Questions

 Will the overflow be in the way of my reef lights?

-The Overflows have a narrow footprint thus not creating much shadowing over your corals, in most aquariums, the overflow will be placed under the cross brace of the frame.
+The Overflows have a narrow footprint thus not creating much shadowing over your corals.
+In most aquariums, the overflow will be placed under the cross brace of the frame.
 In this setup, the overflow creates no additional shadowing.
-You can also easily manipulate the direction of the overflow to aid in avoiding shadows.
+You can also easily adjust the direction of the overflow to avoid shadows.

 Back to Top